TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Properties/InlineMm.rst

     That table typically has three columns:

     uid\_local, uid\_foreign
       Storing uids of both sides.
-If done right, this is reflected in the table name - :sql:`tx_foo_local_foreign_mm`
+If done right, this is reflected in the table name - :code:`tx_foo_local_foreign_mm`

     sorting
       is a required field used for ordering the items.